Police rescue man from being killed for allegedly raping a popular king’s wife in Tamale

 The police say their timely intervention saved the man from being lynched.

-Checks at the Tamale Teaching Hospital reveal the Shani is responding to treatment.
+Checks at the Tamale Teaching Hospital reveal that Shani is responding to treatment.

 Comments